GregariousMammal/Main-Site/_services/healthyhackers.md

 ---
 layout: service
+title: Catering for Tech Events
 permalink: services/healthyhackers/index.html
 image: services/healthy_hackers.jpg
+excerpt: 'Healthy, affordable and tasty snacks for your small tech event or workplace.'
 ---

-# Catering for Tech Events
 ## Are you tired of pizza?
 We get it.
 You're running an event and want something more interesting than pizza.
 You might have a function room or be using a backroom at a co-working space.
 You want something enjoyable by everyone that's healthy, tasty and convenient.